Responding to your feedback

 At Leeds there are several different kinds of student representatives, who gather your feedback and present this to different meetings and committees:

 Course Representatives work at programme level to gather feedback and take this to Student Staff Partnership Forum, a student-led meeting where they present feedback to staff and receive responses from them.

-School Representatives represent the whole School at either undergraduate or taught postgraduate level.
-They work with Course Representatives to identify common themes in student feedback, and they take this to meetings in the School and Faculty, where they either present this feedback, or use it to help to shape and create university policies.
+School Representatives and Faculty Officers represent the whole of their school or faculty.
+They work together with Course Representatives to identify common themes in student feedback, and they take this to meetings where they either present this feedback, or use it to help to shape and create university policies.

 PGR Representatives do the same job as School Representatives, only for postgraduate research students.

 Members of LUU’s Student Exec attend numerous meetings at University level on students’ behalf.
 They make sure that relevant student feedback is highlighted in these meetings, so that when decisions are made or policies are drafted, these respond to student feedback.